The Oregonian: 2010s

 Layoffs of 37 in February 2010 left the paper with a total of about 750 employees, including more than 200 in the news department.
 In September, the newspaper announced that its "TV Click" was to be replaced by TV Weekly, a publication from the Troy, Michigan-based NTVB Media.
 Unlike "TV Click", TV Weekly requires a separate subscription fee; The Oregonian is following the example of the Houston Chronicle and other major newspapers and switching to "some form of 'opt in and pay' TV sections (rather than dropping the sections) and have found only about 10 percent to 20 percent of subscribers use the sections."

 2013

 In 2013, publisher N. Christian Anderson announced the paper was restructuring and that beginning October 1, the Oregonian Publishing Company would be dissolved.
 Two new companies would be formed: the Oregonian Media Group, which will focus on providing content on its online news site, OregonLive.com though it would continue to publish a daily print edition of the paper; and Advance Central Services Oregon, which would provide production, packaging, and distribution support for the new company.
 Ownership remained with Advance Publications.
-Though the paper would be printed seven days a week, home delivery would be cut to four days a week: Wednesday, Friday, Saturday, and Sunday.
+Though printed seven days a week, home delivery has been reduced to Wednesday, Friday, Saturday, and Sunday.
 These changes were put into effect, as scheduled, on October 1.
 The paper also announced that "significant" layoffs were expected.
 In addition, Anderson announced that the new company would likely move from its downtown Portland building.